ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

     * ID_RSA_FILE_PATH - `id_rsa` private key file path in OpenSSH format with 0600 permissions.
     * APP_HOSTNAME/DB_HOSTNAME - Enter a hostname up to 12 characters.
 For more information, see the readme file.
     * DB_PROFILE/APP_PROFILE - The instance profile used for the HANA/APP VSI.
-    * DB_PROFILE/APP_PROFILE - The instance profile used for the HANA/APP VSI.HANA database instance can be deployed on x86 VSI or bare metal server types.
+    * DB_PROFILE/APP_PROFILE - The instance profile used for the HANA/APP VSI.
+HANA database instance can be deployed on x86 VSI or bare metal server types.
     * DB_IMAGE/APP_IMAGE - The OS image for DB/APP VSI.

     For more options for profile, see Instance Profiles.
 For more options for image, see Images.
 For descriptions of the variables, see the readme file.